Cperez2187/paideia-tribune/content/posts/2019-06-02-travel-blog.md

 Recently, we stayed in the old town area of the original district of Vienna, Austria.

 The single district city was once surrounded by walls - defensive walls that were demolished in 1853.
-N

-ow, Vienna has 23 districts.
+Now, Vienna has 23 districts.
 In the past, it was one of the most multi-ethnic cities on earth – a melting pot of immigrants from across the empire.

 Adolf Hitler went to college in Vienna from 1908-1913.
 He is often described as half man and half monster.